 According to archaeological findings, Koufonisia have been inhabited since prehistoric times.
 Excavations in Epano Mili brought to light evidence that dates back to the earliest period of Cycladic civilization.
 One of the most important findings from this period is a fryer-shaped vessel with a nine-ray star on it, exhibited in Naxos museum.
 Excavations on the east shore brought to light remains dating to Hellenistic and Roman times.

 In the course of history, Koufonisia followed the fate of the rest of Cyclades islands.
-They were dominated by the Venetians and the Turks, who, mostly in the 17th century, fought for the rule of the Aegean Sea.
+They were dominated by the Venetians and the Turks, who, mostly in the 17th c., fought for the rule of the Aegean Sea.
 Residents of Koufonisia, often joined forces with the residents of Mani or with pirates, who were using the channel between Pano and Kato Koufonisi as a safe shelter.
 Koufonisia were set free along with the rest of Cyclades islands and incorporated into the Greek state in 1830.
 During the German occupation in World War II (1941–1945), the islands' residents faced hard times.
-Just after the war, the island had 1000 inhabitants, however, since then, many of them lest the islands and migrated to Athens and elsewhere to find work.
+Just after the war, the island had 1000 inhabitants, however, since then, many of them left and migrated to Athens and elsewhere to find work.

 There are many places of interest that someone should visit during their stay on Koufonisia, such as the central and the back port, the piscatorial shelter, the carnagio, the windmills and the churches of Agios Georgios, Agios Nikolaos and Profitis Ilias.
 The fishermen in their small boats form a characteristic picture of the island.
 The full-moon nights and Keros' view in the moonlight are a unique experience for the visitors.
 According to the residents of Koufonisi, the contour of the deserted island in the night resembles a female, prostrated Cycladic statuette.
-According to the same description, the first full moon (in 21 of June) is coming up from the womb of this female figure.
+According to the same description, the first full moon (on 21 of June) is coming up from the womb of this female figure.
 The church of Virgin Mary is one of the most important sights on Koufonisi, whereas in Keros apart from the archaeological findings, one can enjoy a captivating sunrise.